 The natives call this odd-looking silver creature "macaco da agua", "water monkey" because of its ability to leap high out of the water to snag prey.
 In addition to small fish, aruanã eat insects, small birds, bats and reptiles, which they will often snatch from overhanging branches.
 In addition to being a great sportfish, the aruanã is also a very popular aquarium fish — in a well-covered aquarium!

 For much more information about these big cats, see our new and expanded Angler's Guide to Amazon Catfish

-Among the most pursued of the giants (above) is the brutish jau (Zungaro zungaro).
+One of the most sporting of the giants (above) is the brutish jau (Zungaro zungaro).
 A heavy bodied linebacker of a fish, the jau is surprisingly mobile (it is a common migrator) and agile (wait till you've got one on the end of your rod).
 These bareknuckle fighters have been estimated to exceed 200 lbs. and will wear the arms off of even the most determined anglers.
 They are experts at utilizing current and will lead anglers on a merry chase through rapids and waterfalls before giving you the satisfaction of bringing them to the boat.

 Pirarara (Phractocephalus hemeliopteris) is an extremely husky catfish characterized by its striking black, white and red coloration.
 Its bony head and forequarters allows it to dominate river bottoms with no fear of predation.
-Although not an athletic performer on rod and reel, it is a tough bulldog-like fighter that doesn't quit until it's exhausted enough to have to leave the bottom.
+Although not an acrobatic performer on rod and reel, it is a tough bulldog-like fighter that doesn't quit until it's exhausted enough to have to leave the bottom.
 The question is, will you have enough stamina to fight it out.

 Cut or whole bait, fished deep on a 14/0 circle hook is deadly for all three of these giant species.
 A stout rod/reel combo spooled with heavy braid is recommended.
 These monsters can literally tow a 16-foot boat upstream!

-There are even several Amazonian catfish that have been known to take a fly, including several species collectively called sorubim (Pseudoplatystoma sp.).
+There are even several Amazon catfish that have been known to take a fly, including several species collectively called sorubim (Pseudoplatystoma sp.).
 It is important to note that these catfish are nothing like our local 'cats' which tend to be bottom-feeding and rather lethargic.
 Many of the larger species of Amazonian catfish are migratory, extremely active and aggressive predators that live in fast water and actively feed with the other previously-mentioned gamefish.
 Pound for pound, these 'cats' are as strong - if not stronger - than any other fish you'll encounter on a rod and reel.